ashwinihegde28/Java8/README.md

-# Java8 contians small programs topic wise.
+# Java 8 repository offers a collection of small basic programs organized by topic.